-Adobe has over 26 million paid subscribers, most of which started with a free trial, including us.
+Adobe has over 26 million paid subscribers, most of which started with a free trial, including ours.
 You can get the Photoshop free trial yourself, completely safely, for 7 days.
 After it ends, you may pay to keep using it or cancel the trial and walk away—no questions asked.

 With so many fake promises and ads for Photoshop trials online, we decided to show you how to get it safely through Adobe, which is the only legitimate way.
 Also, keep in mind that Adobe recently reduced free trial durations from 30 days to 7 days.
 So don’t believe anyone promising 30-day trials.
 It’s either outdated information or a scam.
 Stay away.

-Get Photoshop Free Trial Safely
+Photoshop Free Trial Explained:

 - Duration: 7 days (was 30 days)